The Franklin mystery

-Despite being nearly 60, he was invited by the British Admiralty to lead an 1845 expedition to chart the remainder of the Northwest Passage.
+Despite being nearly 60 years old, Franklin was invited by the British Admiralty to lead an expedition in 1845 to chart the remainder of the Northwest Passage.

 Neither Franklin nor his 128 men would make it out alive.

-Franklin expedition departed Greenhithe, England on May, 19, 1845.
+The Franklin expedition departed Greenhithe, England, on May 19, 1845.
 They sailed aboard HMS Erebus and HMS Terror, both wooden sailing ships outfitted with the latest Arctic technology: iron-clad hulls, stores of tinned food, desalinators and steam engines.

-After stopping briefly in Greenland to pick up supplies before, Franklin and his men continued their journey into the fabled Northwest Passage.
-They were last seen by Europeans— British whalers—entering Baffin Bay in August 1845.
+After stopping briefly in Greenland to pick up supplies, Franklin and his men continued their journey into the fabled Northwest Passage.
+They were last seen by British whalers as they entered Baffin Bay in August 1845.

-The search parties later sent to look for Franklin pieced together pieces of a catastrophic tale: Franklin and his men circumnavigated Cornwallis Island and then spent their first winter at Beechey Island; the following summer the expedition headed south toward the Victoria Strait, where they became mired in heavy ice for the next two winters.
+The search parties that were later dispatched to search for Franklin pieced together a catastrophic tale: Franklin and his men circumnavigated Cornwallis Island and then spent their first winter at Beechey Island.
+The following summer, the expedition headed south toward the Victoria Strait, where they became mired in heavy ice for the next two winters.

 The effort was described by some later explorers as a "death march."
 There was even evidence that some sailors may have resorted to cannibalism in their most desperate hours.

 How did one of the most experienced and best-prepared Arctic expeditions of its time fail so miserably?
 Weather and starvation certainly played a role.
-But there’s also speculation the sailors may have suffered from lead poisoning or botulism from their poorly tinned rations.
+But there is also speculation the sailors may have suffered from lead poisoning or botulism from their poorly tinned rations.